91shetty/91shetty.github.io/ds4ux/README.md

 <h2> Final Report | HCDE 598 | DS4UX </h2>

 <h3> Introduction: </h3>
 Simply put, I love the game of basketball.
 Basketball has thought me a lot of life lessons.
 DS4UX has given me an oppurtunity to give back.
-So I deciced to combine my love for the sport and talk of the town, namely Golden State Warriors basketball team and analyse the reasons for the rise of the team.
+So I decided to combine my love for the sport and talk of the town, namely Golden State Warriors basketball team and analyse the reasons for the rise of the team.

 <h3> Motivation: </h3>